 There is a lot of meaning in this statue by Haitian architect Albert Mangonès (1967) in the center of the capital Port-Au-Prince.
 The image is made from a reproduction.

 Le Negre Marron is a French term for a runaway slave.
 It literally means “The Black Brown.”
 That suggests African Indigenous which is what happened.
 In the Caribbean, human slavers only controlled the coasts and economic assets.
 Indigenous people hid from them in the mountains.
-Africans who freed themselves often joined them there.
+Africans who freed themselves joined them there, and we mixed.

 In English, the word is Maroons.
 Maroons created settlements outside the control of the colonizers.
 There are Maroon traditions everywhere there was human enslavement.
 Some still exist as towns today.